See a Problem?

 Very cool his great-grandfather wrote a self-help book, the first one.

-I was so excited to read this.
+His great-grandpa sounds like a great man: 'Whenever he was in the Dakota, flying over to Northern Ireland, he always asked for the front seat, joking tha I was so excited to read this.
 Didn't expect it to be so thick, but I was glad it was!
 I was excited to read a thick book.
 I haven't read one in so long!

 I didn't like the present tense in the prologue& really hoped the rest of the book wasn't like that!!
 Thankfully it wasn't.